chocolatey/docs/input/en-us/usage/installation.md

 ## FAQs

 ### I'm having trouble installing Chocolatey
-Make sure you've reviewed <a href="#more-install-options" onclick="document.getElementById('div-moreoptions').classList.remove('d-none')">More Install Options</a> and looked over [[Troubleshooting|Troubleshooting]].
+Make sure you've reviewed <a href="#more-install-options" onclick="document.getElementById('div-moreoptions').classList.remove('d-none')">More Install Options</a> and looked over [Troubleshooting](./general/troubleshooting).
 If you've done those things, reach out over the mailing list or over the chat (Gitter).
 The links to those can be found in the open source section of https://chocolatey.org/support.

 ### I'm getting a 403 attempting to install
-This is addressed in [[Troubleshooting|Troubleshooting]].
+This is addressed in [Troubleshooting](./general/troubleshooting).

 ### Why isn't there an MSI?